• Skip to primary navigation

 • Add some to smoothies or milkshakes.

-• Use the syrup to moisten cake bases and the cherries to add to cake fillings or to decorate cakes.
+• Use the syrup to moisten cake bases and the cherries to add to cake fillings or to decorate cakes like the Cherry Bakewell Cake.

 stone fruit preserved in small jar